-Notes to Consolidated Financial Statements-(Continued) March 31, 2011 (Unaudited)
+Notes to Consolidated Financial Statements-(Continued) June 30, 2011 (Unaudited)

-- Loan was fully or partially guaranteed by owners or affiliates.
-Interest rate has floor of 4.50% Principal payments based on a 30-year amortization schedule.
-(2) - (3) (4) - (5) Interest only - Maturity Date is the earlier of the loan maturity date under the loan agreement, or the "Anticipated Repayment Date" as specifically defined in the loan agreement, which is the date after which substantial (6) economic penalties apply if the loan has not been paid off.
-Principal payments based on a 20-year amortization schedule. - Principal payments based on a 25-year amortization schedule.
-The interest rate will be reset to the greater of 6.50% or LIBOR plus 4.00% on June 1, 2014. Ì - Principal payments based on a 5-year amortization schedule.
-(9)(10)Secured by the owners' equity interests in the entity. - Loan is interest only through August 2012.
+- Note was voluntarily repaid in full as part of the Formation Transactions. - Loan was fully or partially guaranteed by owners or affiliates.
+Interest rate has floor of 4.50% - (2) (3) - Principal payments based on a 30-year amortization schedule - Interest only. - Maturity Date is the earlier of the loan maturity date under the loan agreement, or the "Anticipated Repayment Date" as specifically defined in the loan agreement, which is the date after which substantial economic penalties apply if the loan has not been paid off - Principal payments based on a 20-year amortization schedule. - Principal payments based on a 25-year amortization schedule.
+The interest rate will be reset to the greater of 6.50% or LIBOR plus 4.00% on June 1, 2014. - Principal payments based on a 5-year amortization schedule. - Secured by the owners' equity interests in the entity.
+Loan is interest only through August 2012.
 Beginning in September 2012, principal payments are based on a 30-year amortization schedule.
-(11)

 We used a portion of net proceeds received from the Offering to repay in full certain outstanding indebtedness, including applicable prepayment costs, exit fees and defeasance costs.
 The defeasance costs of \$24.3 million are included in early extinguishment of debt, along with \$0.6 million of unamortized deferred loan fees and \$0.9 million of unamortized debt fair value adjustments that were written off related to loans repaid at the time of the Offering.
-Additionally, we paid \$9.0 million in loan transfer and consent fees to lenders, which were expensed as incurred, in order for the lenders to consent to the transfer the existing loans at certain properties to the Operating Partnership as part of the Formation Transactions.
+Additionally, we paid \$9.0 million in loan transfer and consent fees to lenders, which were expensed as incurred, in order for the lenders to consent to the transfer of the existing loans at certain properties to the Operating Partnership as part of the Formation Transactions.